kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 phir diida1-e Khayaal2 hai mahv3-e nishaat4-e diid5

-sad-jannat6-e nigaah7 ka saamaaN8 kiye hue
+sad-jannat6-e nigaah7 ka saamaaN8 kiye hu’e

 1.eye 2.thought, imagination 3.engrossed, fascinated 4.pleasure 5.sighting, looking at 6.hundred heavens 7.eyes, glance 8.arrangement

 Once again the eye of imagination is fascinated/engrossed in the thought of looking at the beloved.
 It has done this by making arrangements of a scene of a hundred heavens.
+What is the nishaat-e diid directed towards – the conventional romantic beloved, revelation of superb verse, or the divine.
+The poet leaves it tantalizingly undefined for us to fill in the gap – to join him in imagination.

 5